Metal Mech

-Metal Mech: Man & Machine (known in Japan as Metal Flame: Psybuster (メタルフレーム・サイバスター)) is a 1990 video game for the Nintendo Entertainment System.
+Metal Mech: Man & Machine (known in Japan as Metal Flame: Psybuster (メタルフレーム・サイバスター)) is a 1990 action video game developed by Sculptured Software and published by Jaleco for the Nintendo Entertainment System.
+In May 2023, the game was included via the Piko Interactive Collection 3 compilation for the Evercade by Blaze Entertainment.

-Summary
+Gameplay

 The player controls the driver of a vehicle that is similar to the ED-209 of the RoboCop franchise.

 The player must clear levels filled with randomly generated enemies in an unnamed city in order to survive.
 Items that can upgrade the firepower and defense of the vehicle are hidden in crates.
-Players must spend as much time outside of the armored unit as they do inside because the mech is a bigger (but tougher) target.
-They must also leave the mech to climb ladders that lead to needed items and to advance the game's storyline.
-However, veteran gamers of this genre have noted more than a few similarities to Blaster Master.
+Players must spend as much time outside of the armored unit as they do inside because the mecha fighter is a bigger (but tougher) target.
+They must also leave the mecha to climb ladders that lead to necessary items and to advance the game's storyline.
+The game was noted to have a few similarities to Blaster Master.
 The "little person" has a virtually identical appearance to Jason in the Blaster Master video game.
 Controlling the person is easier than controlling the mech.
-Players have to collect radiation symbols around the city, which was also the main point of Blaster Master.
+Players have to collect radiation symbols around the city.